JordiHeijman/hIPSC-CM-CAV3/README.md

 1. INaL optimization (based on voltage clamp experiments data)
 2. 0-dimensional simulation of EAD in Kernik hiPSC-CM model
 3. 2-dimensional simulation of hiPSC model with heterogenous repolarization region
-4. Example video of 2-dimensional simulation, resulting in figure-8 of reentry
+4. Example video of 2-dimensional simulation of hiPSC model with heterogenous repolarization region, resulting in figure-8 of reentry

 The details of parameter modifications to reproduce WT and CAV3 KO in both EAD-resistant and prone cell can be seen in **Supplementary Material (Online Table XVIII)**